Skip to content

 AnduinOS Verified App - Open Source

-Docker is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.
+Docker is an AnduinOS verified app.
+It runs flawlessly on AnduinOS with easy installation and automatic updates.

-To install Docker on AnduinOS, you can run:
+To install Docker on AnduinOS, run the following commands:

 Install Docker